-This story was originally published November 7, 2014
+This story was originally published in November 2014.

 And now there is a face and a name to the driving force behind the No Substitute For Victory Challenge, thrusting the most ambitious capital campaign in the 114-year history of St. Thomas to a triumphant conclusion.